skellis46/finger-pointing-moon/case-for-support.md

 ### Objectives

 The aim of _Finger Pointing Moon_ is to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ I focus on this wide-angle question through nine objectives that address three problems that underpin the research aim.
-A schematic of the research design -- and the inter-relationships between aim, problems, objectives, methods and outcomes -- is presented on page XX.
+A schematic of the research design -- and the inter-relationships between aim, problems, objectives, methods and outcomes -- is presented on page [XX].

 _1. The problem of proxies:_